del18687058912/MGC-Project/code/scripts/README.md

 # Scripts

 ## Track_cut script
-This script lets you to cut part from soundtrack in .mp3 format.
+This script let you to cut part from soundtrack in .mp3 format.

 To use this script move to the folder with script and type in terminal:
 ```